Lectionary: Western lectionaries

 Before the liturgical reforms of Vatican II, the Latin liturgical rite used a one-year lectionary consisting of a limited selection of sacred readings from the Scriptures.
-The reason to these limited selections is to maintain consistency, as is a true feature in the Roman Rite.
-There is one reading to be proclaimed before the Gospel, either taken from the Old Testament (referred to as Lesson) or from the letters of Saint Paul, Saint John, or Saint Peter (referred to as Epistle).
+The reason for these limited selections was to maintain consistency, as was a true feature in the Roman Rite.
+There was one reading to be proclaimed before the Gospel, either taken from the Old Testament (referred to as Lesson) or from the letters of Saint Paul, Saint John, or Saint Peter (referred to as Epistle).